simple-login/docs/content/docs/implicit-flow.md

 ## Login part

-This part handles user clicking on **Login with SimpleLogin** button (e.g. `<button>Login with SimpleLogin</button>`) and redirects user to a **formatted** SimpleLogin url.
+This part handles user clicking on **Sign in with SimpleLogin** button (e.g. `<button>Login with SimpleLogin</button>`) and redirects user to a **formatted** SimpleLogin url.
 This url has the following format.
 Line breaks are added for visibility, please remove them in your code.

 ```text
 https://app.simplelogin.io/oauth2/authorize